 Day 1: We will meet in Burlington, Vermont and begin our ride south, along the shores of Lake Champlain to Middlebury, Vermont.
 Enjoy the country roads, covered bridges and all the beautiful farms along the way (including the historic Morgan Horse Farm at the University of Vermont).
 We’ll spend the night at the comfortable Swift House Inn.

-Day 2: Today we’ll catch a ferry across the narrowest part of Lake Champlain to Fort Ticonderoga.
-(Welcome to New York!)
-We’ll spend some time touring this impressive star-shaped fort, then start the day’s ride.
-From Ticonderoga, we’ll pedal our way up Swede Mountain, then cruise down the hill and around Brant Lake.
+Day 2: Today we’ll shuttle across the narrowest part of Lake Champlain to New York.
+From there, we’ll pedal our way up Swede Mountain, then cruise down the hill and around Brant Lake.
 This evening we stay at the Friends Lake Inn, a luxury Adirondack hotel with beautiful, woodland-inspired rooms.
 It’s just a three-minute walk down to the lake from the hotel — the perfect place to take a dip after your ride!

 Day 3: Our route today undulates through the Hudson River Valley.
 We’ll skirt the Hudson River for a while, then start climbing back into the pines and roll along through the forest.
 Drop back down to the Hudson and through the quaint town of North Creek.
 Enjoy fine dining and rustic charm at the Garnet Hill Lodge this evening.